alexenson/serverless-for-beginners/README.md

 ### 2. Edit the execution role to add permissions to Lambda to read from S3
 ### 3. Create an event notification for all S3 object create events by adding a trigger to AWS Lambda
-### 4. Upload a file and check if a message is written to CloudWatch Logs that includes the file na
+### 4. Upload a file and check if a message is written to CloudWatch Logs that includes the file name
 <br>
 <br>